NyiNyiLin/YU_Wifi_Password/README.md

 The password is provided by SSC (Student Service Center) Password can change without warning

-This version 1.0 has default wifi name and password
+This version 1.0 has default wifi name and password.

 Created at January 2016